-“Our 28 day rehab program deals with all types of addictions including GHB.
+“Our residential program deals with all types of addictions including GHB.
 Also, we accept many major health insurance plans.”

 What is GHB, and Why is it Nicknamed “Liquid Ecstasy”?